alex-desaram/alex-desaram.github.io/paper.md

 Because what we call corporate greed... is really just a **deep disrespect for life**.
 And ordinary people suffer as a result.

-I'll leave you with one of the most dystopian quotes I’ve ever come across-- few lines better capture Silicon Valley’s disregard for humanity:
+I'll leave you with one of the most dystopian quotes I’ve ever come across— few lines better capture Silicon Valley’s disregard for humanity:

 > "AI will probably most likely lead to the end of the world, but in the meantime, there'll be great companies."
 > — Sam Altman, CEO of OpenAI